Enduro-MTB's Trail Bike of The Year two times in a row has just got even better.

 REMOVABLE ISCG MOUNT

 So, you’re too fast for narrow-wide chain retention on its own?
 Challenge accepted.
-Our removable ISCG tabs allow shredders to bolt on a chain guide, while the rest of us can shave grams.
+The removable ISCG tabs allow shredders to bolt on a chain guide, while the rest of us can shave grams.

 PROTECT YOUR INVESTMENT